mattups/macos-cleaner/README.md

 **_Important note_**

-Don't execute the script as root.
-It will try to delete root user cache, not yours.
+Don't execute the script as root or it will try to delete root user cache, not yours.

 ## Cache clearing
-This is the path the script will search folders to delete `~/Library/Caches`.
+This is the path the script will search folders to delete in `~/Library/Caches`.

 Once done, you will still see the folder's structure, but everything inside will be deleted.
-This is the safest thing to do.
+This is the safest way to proceed.
 System Caches will not be affected in any way.

 ## Features
 Maybe other feature other than user's cache clearing will be added in future.